 In the late 1700s, some varieties were exported to Spain.
 They were then featured in the Gardens of Madrid and quickly spread throughout Europe.
 Renamed the dahlia after Swedish botanist Andreas Dahl, the genus was unique in that its DNA contained 64 chromosomes.
 This made the plant’s potential for genetic variety far greater than many of its peers.

-Belgian botanists produced the first double flower dahlias.
+Belgian botanists produced the first double flower blooms.
 They were credited with converting the genus from being utilitarian and edible to being ornamental and prized for beauty.
-Hybridization and experimentation led to an expansion of dahlia cultivars and an explosion in popularity due to their diverse color and size.
+Hybridization and experimentation led to an expansion of cultivars and an explosion in popularity due to their diverse color and size.

 Said to be favored by Empress Josephine of France and Queen Victoria of England, the dahlia is currently the official flower of both San Francisco and Seattle.
 It is also still the national flower of Mexico.

 As new dahlia varieties bloomed quickly around the globe, the genus became so muddled with diverse flower specimens that a classification system became necessary.

 The National Dahlia Society currently recognizes 14 distinct bloom types and categorizes the flower’s varieties accordingly.
 Some of the forms we frequently encounter in contemporary landscapes and floral shops include: